robstoll/atrium/README.md

 [subject](https://robstoll.github.io/atrium/latest#/doc/ch.tutteli.atrium.creating/-base-assertion-plant/subject.html).
 The expression which determines the subject of the assertion (`4 + 6` in the above example) is evaluated only once.

-So the first statement could also be written as follows (unless the expression determining the subject has side effects).
+In this sense we could have written it also as follows (which is only the same because `4 + 6` does not have side effects).
 ```kotlin
 assert(4 + 6).isLessThan(5)
 assert(4 + 6).isGreaterThan(10)